timbray/quamina/README.md

 to invoke the correct Flattener.
 At the moment, the only supported value is `application/json`, the default.

-`WithFlattener`: Requests that Quamina flatten events with the provided (presumably user-written) Flattener.
+`WithFlattener`: Requests that Quamina flatten Events with the provided (presumably user-written) Flattener.

 `WithPatternDeletion`: If true, arranges that Quamina